Campbell River Natural Resource District road safety information

 Please use extra caution while driving between 21km and 23.5km on the Zeballos FSR due to loose gravel and soft shoulders.

 Seasonal conditions exist on most roads.
-Back-country roads may present rough and/or wet conditions with soft muddy sections.
+Back-country roads may present a variety of conditions ranging from rough and/or wet with soft muddy sections to dry and dusty sections resulting in reduced visibility.
 Where avalanche paths exist, the roads may be partially covered with residual debris.
 As always, caution is advised on all roads and back-country travellers should be aware of rapidly changing weather conditions including stream flows which may affect road conditions.
 Travellers should also be mindful when entering tsunami areas and pay close attention to tsunami evacuation route signage.

 It is strongly recommended that travellers on winter roads take the following precautions:

-- Ensure your vehicle is well maintained and has reliable winter tires installed
+- Ensure your vehicle is well maintained and has reliable tires (seasonably dependent) installed

 - Always carry chains